jollopre/carpanta/README.md

 ### Todos

  - Introducing code style guide for back end front development
- - Control errors flow with Result monad instead of using Exceptions
- - Exploring other libraries for Domain objects validations
  - Including CVE detections in the CI
  - Refinements in deploy gem located under infra/deploy